weiranios/weiranios.github.io/index.md

 - integration tests are measured from UX perspective, covering not just the task, but all other areas that work together.
 - always start with integration tests, so that you know what area to start the tuning.
 - use `Time Profiler` to get performance profile.
+- if not debugging threads related, better not to group the trace by thread.
+To disable it: `Call Tree` -> uncheck `Separate by Thread`.
+- how to remove *noise*, or focus on the *signal*
+  - focus on one thread at a time.
+To do that: select only the thread that cost the most in the `Track Filter` panel
+  - focus on one message at a time.
+To do that: select the suspecious in the `Heaviest back trace` panel
+  - remove recursions.
+To do that: `Call Tree` -> check `Flatten recursion`.
+  - drill down (bring up to the top level).
+To do that: right click on the trace -> `Focus on subtree`
+  - hide all *objc* related messages in call tree (bubble those "cost of doing business" up to the parent callers).
+To do that: right click -> `Charge 'libobjc.A.dylib' to callers`
+  - hide all small "contributors".
+Say for a 2-sec sample range, filter out only trace that > 20ms, that means only focusing on contributors that cost >1%.
+To do that: `Call trace constraints` -> 20 for min.
+- even the slowness happens in system lib, there is possibilities to optimize
+  - the data you passed into the system lib to operate
+  - how many times you are calling this system method
+  - system method is calling back into your code via delegates
+- key-value observer (KVO) (i.e., "update UI whenever model changes") in a loop could impact performance
+- instant app launch means?
+500ms to 600ms (that's how long it takes the zoom animation from the home screen)
+- do initialization, such as DB init, in the background thread, to improve launch time.
+- as little work as possible in the initializers
+- load data on screen synchronously, off-screen data async.
+- strive for **constant** time.

 ## 2018-07-21